mrdaemon/Pong/README.rst

 * Stateful and Stateless CMP (Container Managed Paddle) entity operation

-* Support for programmaticalm source level access to exposed EJB and JMX-based Web Services
+* Support for programmatical, source level access to exposed EJB and JMX-based Web Services

 * Ability to expose specific compilation units and source code to `JSR 199`_